DefinetlyNotAI/Test_generator/ReadMe.md

 You must be careful when using prepared statements, as they can be vulnerable to SQL injection attacks.
 Make sure that whatever is passed to the `Flask` server is properly sanitized.

+Direct mitigation strategies involve using parameterized queries or prepared statements to ensure that unvalidated input is safely handled within SQL statements, effectively bypassing intended access controls.
+The security headers indirectly support this by encouraging browsers to adhere strictly to the declared content types, potentially reducing the risk of executing malicious scripts that could exploit SQL injection vulnerabilities This is basically implemented in the `Flask` server's `add_security_headers()`.

 #### Cross-Site Scripting (XSS) 📜
 An attack where malicious scripts are injected into trusted websites.
 Prevention includes validating and escaping user inputs.

 Even though we attempt to not allow except `JSON`, `CSV` and `.config`, the contents may not be sanitised properly, So make sure you validate the file contents to not include bad characters or scripts.

+We have attempt to mitigate this by preventing MIME type sniffing, ensuring browsers interpret content strictly as declared, thus potentially blocking malicious scripts.
+This is in the `Flask` server's `add_security_headers()`.

 ### Broken Authentication 🔓
 Weaknesses in the authentication process, allowing unauthorized access to user accounts.